 The big news is that with iOS 12.1.4 FaceTime finally supports Group FaceTime video and audio calls!
 We waited a long time for this feature, and with iOS 12.1.4 and above and macOS Mojave+, it finally arrives.

 With Group FaceTime, you can make calls with up to 32 people simultaneously–that’s a heck of a lot of folks!

 You can even start a Group FaceTime from a group conversation in the Messages app!

 FaceTime’s Automatic Detection of Active Speakers

-New to iOS 12.1 is FaceTime on-device intelligence to highlight and enlarge the image of the call’s active speaker.
+Using iOS and iPadOS on-device intelligence, FaceTime can highlight and enlarge the image of the call’s active speaker.
 This helps users avoid confusion during the call.

 Your iDevice and iOS automatically highlights the person speaking and resizes any other on the call to give prominence to the active speaker.

 Folks that are listening appear at the bottom of the screen until they speak.
 But a simple tap brings that person to your device’s front and center.

-Here’s a round-up of all that new in FaceTime for iOS 12
+Here’s a round-up of addtional FaceTime features from iOS 12